 History, tourist information, and nearby accommodation

-The chapel is a lovely time-capsule of 17th century taste, with unrestored architecture and fittings.
-There is some residue of a late Victorian renovation, but for the most part what you see is what Sir James intended.
+The chapel is a lovely time-capsule of 17th-century taste, with unrestored architecture and fittings.
+There is some residue of the late Victorian renovation, but for the most part what you see is what Sir James intended.

 About Oxhey Chapel

 Address: Gosforth Lane, South Oxhey, Oxhey, Hertfordshire, England, WD19 7AX